tomjoht/tomjoht.github.io/_restapicourse/docapis_create_user_guide.md

  * Provide a Tweet This button below posts
  * Show the number of times a post has been retweeted

  Provide how-to's for these tasks just like you would with any user guide.
 Seeing the tasks users can do with an API may be a little less familiar because you don't have a GUI to click through.
-But the basic concept is the same -- ask what will users want to do with this product, what can they do, and how do they do it.
+But the basic concept is the same &mdash; ask what will users want to do with this product, what can they do, and how do they do it.